Structure Preserving Model Order Reduction of Shallow Water Equations: Reduced-order models

 where $\|\cdot\|_F$ denotes the Frobenius norm.
-Thus the error in the snapshot representation is given by the sum of the squares of the singular values corresponding to those left singular vectors which are not included in the POD basis.
+Thus the error in the snapshot representation is given by the sum of the squares of the singular values corresponding to those left singular vectors which are not included in the $n$-POD basis matrix.
 The singular values provide quantitative guidance for choosing the size of the POD basis, that accurately represents the given snapshot data.
-Usually, the following relative "cumulative energy" criteria are used
+Usually, the following relative "cumulative energy" criterion is used